TheThumbsupguy/ruby-gosu-game/README.md

 Use arrow keys to move.

-## Objective
+## How It Works

-You have 30 seconds to collect as many items as possible.
+You have 30 seconds to collect as many hearts as possible.

-After 30 seconds, the game will stop and post the score.
+After 30 seconds, the game will stop and post your score to the database file provided.

+You will be able to view your scores in a web browser by using Ruby to start a local webserver.

 ## Install and Play